commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   `all` - *^
-  '* -acronym -big -center -dir -font -isindex -s -strike -tt' -  ~^ `applet, audio, canvas, embed, iframe, object, script, and video elements not allowed` -  "^
+  '* -acronym -big -center -dir -font -isindex -s -strike -tt' -  ~^ `applet, audio, canvas, dialog, embed, iframe, object, script, and video elements not allowed` -  "^

   *hexdec_entity*
   Allow hexadecimal numeric entities and do not convert to the more widely accepted decimal ones, or convert decimal to hexadecimal ones; see section:- #3.2